wqld/pmz/README.md

 ## Motivation

-While exploring Telepresence, I was impressed by its powerful features, but certain aspects left me wanting more.

-- Specifically, I found it limiting to only be able to invoke services using their service domain.
-- Additionally, the personal intercept feature, which I found quite valuable, was exclusively available in the paid subscription model.
+Initially, the primary motivation for developing `pmz` was to create an open alternative to Telepresence's **personal intercept** feature, which was previously exclusive to their paid subscription model.

-As a result, I was inspired to design and implement a new tool that could offer these capabilities.

-My initial goal was to achieve performance comparable to Telepresence.
+Although Telepresence has recently introduced this feature to their OSS version, `pmz` has evolved into a project with its own distinct architectural goals.
+I decided to continue development to explore specific features and modern networking technologies:

+- **Custom Domain Support:** Unlike the restriction to service domains, I wanted the flexibility to invoke services using custom domains.
+- **Istio-Inspired Architecture:** Drawing inspiration from **Istio's ztunnel (Ambient Mesh)**, I implemented **HBONE** (HTTP-Based Overlay Network Environment) and **In-Pod Traffic Redirection** to build a secure and lightweight overlay.
+- **eBPF-Based Performance:** To support this architecture efficiently, I leveraged **eBPF** for high-performance, transparent packet interception.

+Today, `pmz` serves as both a practical tool and a playground for these high-performance networking concepts.

-Below is a simple throughput comparison of these tools under identical load conditions:
+Below is a simple throughput comparison under identical load conditions:

 <img src="docs/images/pmz-telepresence-performance.svg" width="400">

-However, it's important to note that `pmz` does not yet match the versatility and stability of Telepresence.
-It is currently limited to Linux operating systems and, as an early-stage project, may encounter various issues.
+> **Note**: `pmz` is currently limited to Linux operating systems and, as an early-stage project, may encounter edge cases not present in mature tools like Telepresence.

 ## Features